vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /Fundamentals of Reinforcement Learning/Week_4_notes.md

 **Policy Evaluation/Prediction Problem**: How to compute the state-value function *vπ* for an arbitrary policy *π*.

-**Policy Improvement**: Process of making a new policy that improves on an original policy, by making it greedy with respect to the value function of the original policy
+**Policy Improvement/Control**: Process of making a new policy that improves on an original policy, by making it greedy with respect to the value function of the original policy.

 **Policy Iteration**: Evaluate and improve policies until reaching an optimal one.